tomzx/blog.tomrochette.com-content/agi/human-development/Human Development.md

 ## Things to explore

 * Parallel between a program's evolution an a human evolution
+* Vision and speech development
+* Cell divisions in the brain (how is the brain formed?)

 # Progression/Evolution of the agent - environment interactions